v1.1.19 · Minecraft 1.21.11 · Fabric · Java 21

 /coins take <player> <amount>Remove coins from a player's balance.

-/coins spawn random <min> <max> [delaySeconds]Spawn a coin pile with a random amount rolled from the inclusive [min, max] range.
+/coins add random <min> <max> [delaySeconds]Spawn a coin pile with a random amount rolled from the inclusive [min, max] range.
 Values above the pile cap (40) are clamped silently.
 The rolled amount is not revealed, and a fresh value is rolled on every respawn.

 ⚔️ Dungeon Zones — /dungeon zone